cljsinfo/cljs.info/00-scrap/design-decisions.md

 The content folds into three layouts depending on browser width.
 The sections are organized in each layout to fill the space as best they can.

+Mousing over a related symbol in a tooltip highlights it on the page, visually connecting related sections.